pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command group to manage CIM classes.
+      Command group for CIM classes.

+      This command group defines commands to inspect classes, to invoke methods on classes, and to delete classes.

+      Creation and modification of classes is not currently supported.

-      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the command.
-These are NOT retained after the command is executed.
+      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'class' keyword.

     Options:
       -h, --help  Show this message and exit.

     Commands:
-      associators   Get the associated classes for CLASSNAME. delete        Delete a single CIM class.
+      associators   Get the classes associated with a class. delete        Delete a class.
-      enumerate     Enumerate classes from the WBEM server. find          Find all classes that match CLASSNAME-GLOB. get           Get and display a single CIM class. invokemethod  Invoke the class method named methodname. references    Get the reference classes for CLASSNAME. tree          Display CIM class inheritance hierarchy tree.
+      enumerate     Get the top classes or subclasses of a class in a namespace. find          Get the classes with matching class names on the WBEM... get           Get a class.
+      invokemethod  Invoke a method on a class. references    Get the classes referencing a class. tree          Get the subclass or superclass inheritance tree of a class.

 .. _`pywbemcli class associators --help`: